Service charges

 Other rented and homeowner customers have a ‘variable’ service charge.
 If you’re on a variable service charge, your service charge review is separate from the rent review.
 If the cost of services is different from the estimate the difference is passed on to your account.

-If you’re currently renting your home and on a variable service charge and would like to move to a fixed service charge, please contact us on 01202 312 715 or rentreview@stonewater.org.
+If you currently rent your home and pay a variable service charge, you can choose to move to a fixed service charge.
+To find out more, or make the switch, please contact us on 01202 319119 or servicecharges@stonewater.org.

 What do each of the service descriptions mean?